Cancer drugs A to Z list

 High blood pressure

 Tell your doctor or nurse if you have headaches, nosebleeds, blurred or double vision or shortness of breath.
-Your nurse checks your blood pressure regularly.
+You have your blood pressure checked regularly.

 Diarrhoea